-Woodworm is a common issue in buildings that can eventually result in timber framework needing to be replaced as a result of infestation.
+Woodworm is a common issue that can eventually result in timber framework and floors needing to be replaced as a result of an infestation.

 Woodworm is the term given to the larval stage of wood-boring insects, which sees eggs laid into small cracks on the surface of the timber.
 The most common type of insect is the Anobium Punctatum, otherwise known as the Common Furniture Beetle, while others include the Death Watch Beetle, House Longhorn Beetle and Powderpost Beetle.

 As the eggs hatch, the larvae bore into the wood searching for cellulose and create tunnels and chambers from which an adult insect will eventually emerge from.
 Depending on the wood-boring insect, the flight-holes, from which the adults emerge, and the frass (the visible waste of the adult beetle chewing the exit), will differ, although all damage that occurs to the surface of wood for woodworm can be hard to spot, considering how small the exit holes are in diameter.

 Although woodworm grows into beetles, the beetles themselves make minimal damage.
 Rather, it’s the larvae that are the problem.
 This means if you can spot the eggs, you can generally prevent the damage.
 The problem is, woodworm eggs are extremely difficult to see with the naked human eye.
 They are typically white and lemon-shaped, but they’re only 0.3-05mm in size.

 There is a so-called woodworm season when the larva starts to eat through the final layer of wood and emerges as a beetle.
 This is typically between April and September, but it largely depends on the climate and the weather patterns at the time.